Orson Welles Paul Masson advertisements: Background

-By this stage in his career, Welles found it nearly impossible to obtain work as a director (his last directorial credit to be released in his lifetime was a TV movie for West German television, which aired in 1978); and from the mid-1970s onwards, his only acting credits were cameo appearances, mostly in low-budget fare.
-Accordingly, he was heavily dependent for his income on a series of ads, for products of variable quality.
-These included Carlsberg beer, Domecq sherry, Sandeman's port (playing the "Sandeman Don" in a TV advertisement), Jim Beam bourbon whisky, Nikka Japanese G&G whisky, Perrier mineral water, Nashua photocopiers, Vivitar instant cameras, Preview pay-per-view television, the board game Dark Tower, Eastern Air Lines, Texaco, Post's Shredded Wheat, Hayden Flour Mills, Lone Star Cement, and perhaps most infamously, Findus frozen foods.
-Although Welles had made ads for his entire career, beginning when he was a well-known radio actor in the 1930s, by the late 1970s these had become his staple, and he was often (anonymously) directing them as well.
-John Annarino, the advertising executive handling the Paul Masson account at the time, remembered that Welles, "was eager for almost any kind of work in the early 1980s, hoping to complete a film that was languishing in some European vault (The Other Side of the Wind)."
-Welles was often highly dismissive of the work, pointing out that he tended to be hired "to give a little class" to such productions.
+By this stage in his career, Welles found it nearly impossible to obtain work as a director (his last directorial credit to be released in his lifetime was a television movie in West Germany, which aired in 1978).
+From the mid-1970s onwards, his only acting credits were cameo appearances, mostly low-budget.
+He was heavily dependent for his income on ads for products of variable quality.
+These included Carlsberg beer, Domecq sherry, Sandeman's port (playing the "Sandeman Don" in a TV advertisement), Jim Beam bourbon whisky, Nikka Japanese G&G whisky, Perrier mineral water, Nashua photocopiers, Vivitar instant cameras, Preview pay-per-view television, the board game Dark Tower, Eastern Air Lines, Texaco, Post's Shredded Wheat, Hayden Flour Mills, Lone Star Cement, Walt Disney World, Uniroyal tyres, and Findus frozen foods.
+Although Welles had made ads for his entire career, beginning when he was a well known radio actor in the 1930s, by the late 1970s these had become his staple, and he was often anonymously directing them as well.
+John Annarino, the advertising executive handling the Paul Masson account at the time, remembered that Welles "was eager for almost any kind of work in the early 1980s, hoping to complete a film that was languishing in some European vault (The Other Side of the Wind)."
+Welles was often dismissive of the work, pointing out that he tended to be hired "to give a little class" to such productions.

-Offscreen, Welles was noticeably dismissive about the Paul Masson commercials' often-pretentious claims to high culture.
+Offscreen, Welles was dismissive about the Paul Masson commercials' claims to high culture.
 When asked during shooting to liken a Paul Masson wine to a violin by Stradivarius, he complained, "Come on, gentlemen, now really!
 You have a nice, pleasant little cheap wine here.
 You haven't gotten the presumption to compare it to a Stradivarius violin.
 It's odious."
 Welles was not alone in mocking the pretensions of the adverts—even crew members on the set would spout spoofs such as, "We will sell the swine no more wine until it's brine!"